What is DSEAR? DSEAR stands for Dangerous Substances and Explosive Atmosphere Regulations 2002.

 DSEAR falls under the COSHH (Control of Substances Hazardous to Health) regulations.

-However, it also falls under the duties of the Management of Health and Safety at Work Regulations, as carrying out a Risk Assessment of the workplace activities is key to controlling and applying safe measures in any situation.
+However, it also falls under the duties of the Management of Health and Safety at Work Regulations as conducting a risk assessment of the workplace activities is key to controlling and applying safe measures in any situation.

 That said, a risk assessment under DSEAR is only necessary if a dangerous substance is, or is liable to be present in the workplace.